 The Importance of Sending a Thank You Note After a Job Interview

 Most people probably never even think to send a thank you note after a job interview.
 But it is extremely important to do so and will set you above the pack of other interviewees.
 Why is it so important to send a thank you note to a potential employer?
 It means you are willing to go the extra mile for a job.
 And in an employer's mind, if you are willing to put in that much effort before you get the job, you have the potential to put in the extra effort at your job once they hire you.
 Sending a thank you note after a job interview also gives you the chance to mention something that you may have forgotten to mention during the actual interview.
 Everyone gets nervous during an interview, so if there's something of importance you forgot to state, you can always add it to the thank you note.

 The thank you note after a job interview should always be written within 24 hours after the interview.
 Here are the best two reasons why it's important to get it to them quickly:

 1) Because you want the interview to still be fresh on the employer's mind and

-2) You want to make sure that the employer has your thank you note prior to making any hiring decisions.
+2) You want to make sure that the employer has your thank you note before making any hiring decisions.
 Waiting a few days or a week may mean that you have missed your chance to impress the boss during the hiring stages.
 Waiting may mean that they have already decided to hire someone else before they even received your thank you.

 It is important to make sure you get the thank you note to the right person and send it to the right address.
-During the interview, ask for the interviewer's business card so you will have the correct spelling of his or her name and the company address.
+During the interview, ask for the interviewer's business card, so you will have the correct spelling of his or her name and the company address.
 If you are more comfortable with sending an email to thank the interviewer, that is alright as well.
 The person's mailing address, as well as email address, should be printed on their business card.

-In terms of what the thank you note or letter should include, you want to address the following:
+Regarding what the thank you note or letter should include, you want to address the following: